The 5 phases of project management

 Just like a task can be splited into several sub-tasks, each project phase can be organized into several steps.
 In the case of project planning, the following four axes can guide you.

-• Define the scope of the project: this involves identifying the project's objectives, expected deliverables, deadlines, tasks and cost analysis.
-Find out what needs to be done to complete the project, and what still needs to be done.
-By doing so, you'll be able to define - or discover - the project's limits.
+• Define the scope of the project: This involves identifying the project objectives, expected deliverables, deadlines, tasks and cost analysis.
+Find out what needs to be done to accomplish this project and what still needs to be done.
+By doing this, you will be able to define – or discover – the boundaries of the project.

 • Project deliverables: this part involves identifying the scope of the work required and its form.
 Based on the statement of work (which describes the project's work requirements, schedule, invoicing schedule, what's acceptable and what isn't), instructions for deliverables' medium and their quantity will then be clearly defined for the completion steps.